budostylz/e15/Independent-Study/README.md

 ### There is more configuration and setup using `Webpack` stand alone compare to `Laravel Mix`. `Webpack` can be incorporated to numerous web frameworks. `Laravel Mix` are only for Laravel applications.
 Which is better to use is base on developer preference.
 Personally I feel I have more control of my builds using `Webpack` stand alone in comparison to `Laravel Mix`.

 # Outro
 ### We reviewed both `Webpack` and `Laravel Mix` asset build frameworks.
 We have build a simple web application using `Webpack` and understood basic concepts.
-We have visited `Laravel Mix` which uses `Webpack` under the hood to build our assets as well.
-Finally we compare/contract the two build frameworks.
+We have visited `Laravel Mix` which uses `Webpack` under the hood to build our assets as well within a Laravel web application.
+Finally we compare/contrast the two build frameworks.
 Review the above [resources](https://github.com/budostylz/e15/tree/master/Independent-Study#resources) to discover more of `Webpack` and `Laravel Mix` capabilities.